VEZY/PlantBiophysics.jl/docs/src/models/photosynthesis.md

 ### [Input variables](@id inputs_constantags)

 `ConstantAGs` needs Cₛ as input variable.
-Cₛ (ppm) is the stomatal CO₂ concentration, usually computed using a conductance model.
+Cₛ (ppm) is the air CO₂ concentration at the leaf surface, usually computed using a conductance model.

 ```@example usepkg
 inputs(ConstantAGs())